-Two experiments were carried out in two different growing seasons, 2005-2006 and 2007-2008.
-Plants were grown under saline and non-saline conditions in 27-cm diameter pots containing 7.5 kg of vertisol soil from the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) farm, as previously reported (Vadez et al. 2007).
+Two experiments were carried out in two different growing seasons, 2005-06 and 2007-08.
+Plants were grown under saline and non-saline conditions in 27 cm diameter pots containing 7.5 kg of vertisol soil from the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) farm, as previously reported (Vadez et al. 2007).
 The soil was fertilized with diammonium phosphate and muriate of potash, both at a rate of 300 mg kg-1 soil.
 The experiments were carried out between November and February (planted on 22 Nov 2005 and 3 Nov 2007) at ICRISAT headquarters (Patancheru, AP, India) in an open-air facility equipped with portable rainout shelters to prevent interference from possible rain.
-The average maximum and minimum temperatures were 29.4 and 12°C, respectively, in 2005-2006, and 29.8 and 13.9°C in 2007-2008.
+The average maximum and minimum temperatures were 29.4 and 12°C, respectively, in 2005-06, and 29.8 and 13.9°C in 2007-08.

-In 2005-2006, the saline treatment had 8.77 g NaCl per pot (equivalent to 1.17 g NaCl $kg^{-1}$ soil) applied at sowing as 80 mM NaCl solution in a sufficient volume to wet the soil to field capacity (1.8751 per pot = 25% w/w).
-In 2007-2008, salt application was increased to 10.96 g NaCl per pot (equivalent to 1.46 g NaCl $kg^{-1}$ soil) to increase the discrimination between entries.
-In 2007-2008, the treatment was applied in two half-doses (equivalent to 5.48 g NaCl per pot each time), as 1.875 l of a 50 mM NaCl solution at sowing and 1.01 of a 94 mM NaCl 2 weeks after sowing, which together is equivalent to a 1.875 l of a 100 mM NaCl solution.
-Thereafter, pots were watered with tap water containing no significant amounts of NaCl.
+In 2005-06, the saline treatment had 8.77 g NaCl pot-1 (equivalent to 1.17 g NaCl kg-1 soil) applied at sowing as 80 mM NaCl solution in a sufficient volume to wet the soil to field capacity (1.875 L pot-1 = 25% w/w).
+In 2007-08, salt application was increased to 10.96 g NaCl pot-1 (equivalent to 1.46 g NaCl kg-1 soil) to increase the discrimination between entries.
+In 2007-08, the treatment was applied in two half-doses (equivalent to 5.48 g NaCl pot-1 each time), as 1.875 L of a 50 mM NaCl solution at sowing and 1.0 L of a 94 mM NaCl two weeks after sowing, which together is equivalent to a 1.875 L of a

+100 mM NaCl solution.
+Thereafter, pots were watered with tap water containing no significant amount of NaCl.
 The bottoms of the salinity-treated pots were sealed to avoid any salt leakage, while those of the non-saline controls contained drainage holes.
 Utmost care was taken to avoid over-watering the salinity-treated pots, whilst maintaining pots close to field capacity to avoid any increase in salt concentration.
 This was achieved by applying a set amount of water to all pots, and this amount was set at each re-watering to the amount of water needed by the smallest plants in the trial.
-Thereafter, the largest plants in the trial received additional water to replace that used, based on the dryness of soil in these particular pots and on experience from several years of running such large-scale experiments in this soil (e.g. Vadez et al. 2007; Krishnamurthy et al. 2011).
-Non-salinetreated controls were maintained close to field capacity by regular watering.
+Thereafter, the largest plants in the trial received additional water to replace that used, based on the dryness of soil in these particular pots and on experience from several years running such large scale experiments in this soil (e.g. Vadez et al. 2007; Krishnamurthy et al. 2011).
+Non-saline treated controls were maintained close to field capacity by regular watering.
 In both treatments, six seeds of a single RIL were planted in each pot and all pots were later thinned to four plants per pot.
 The experiment was a randomized block design with two treatments (saline and non-saline) and four replicated pots for each entry within each treatment.